-by LD Blake on November 3, 2009 in Audio, Windows
+by LD Blake on November 3, 2009 in Audio & Media, Software

 Whether you live in an apartment or a house ten feet from another, it’s important to make sure that sound levels coming from your home aren’t going to result in trouble from the neighbors.
 But don’t fret, as there are simple ways for you to tweak your sound to maximize the experience without affecting your neighbors, all of which are explained here.

 For the past few months, I’ve been working almost exclusively with multimedia PCs.
 In particular, the ASRock/Intel Atom-based computers that very nicely hook up to HDTV sets and new 1080p monitors.
 In several cases, these have been connected to high-end audio setups, incorporating some truly impressive gear… 100W channel, 5.1 is pretty typical of current setups.

 As the audio power increases, so does the risk of seriously annoying your neighbors.
 So, I went looking for a solution.

 Music can be really annoying when it’s not your own, but everyone knows that’s pretty much a volume control solution that’s enacted after unwanted attention from landlords or police.
 Despite the range of modern audio equipment, modern music usually has a very low dynamic range, so, simply turning it down usually fixes the problem.